How to Reduce Nurse Turnover at Your Facility in 2025

 - Decreased overall CMS Five-Star Ratings.

-We’ve reviewed the statistics and costs associated with nursing staff turnover at nursing homes.
-Now it’s time to discuss possible solutions that can help your residence.
+Now that we’ve reviewed the statistics and costs associated with staff turnover at nursing homes, it’s time to discuss possible solutions that can help your residence.
+The following five tips can help you stabilize your nursing workforce and improve the quality of care you’re able to provide.

-1. Identify the Primary Cause of Turnover at Your Facility
+1. Identify the Primary Causes of Nurse Turnover at Your Facility

 2. Protect Your Nursing Staff From Burnout

 Burnout among nurses is often associated with high attrition rates.
-By mitigating or preventing the causes of burnout, your facility can improve turnover by creating a workplace where your residents thrive and your nurses succeed.
-Supporting nursing innovation, nurse-friendly schedules, education and training, and a positive work culture are burnout solutions that retain happy and healthy nurses, providing a great return on investment.
+By mitigating or preventing the causes of burnout, your facility can create a workplace where your residents thrive and your nurses succeed.
+You can start by:

-The American Nurses Association (ANA) defines the transformational nurse leader as a nurse who inspires their fellow nurses to achieve success by helping them to develop their strengths and by including them in their greater vision.
+The American Nurses Association (ANA) defines the transformational nurse leader as one who inspires their fellow nurses to achieve success by helping them to develop their strengths and including them in their greater vision.
 Transformational leadership improves registered nurses’ communication, motivation, and retention rates.
-It is much easier for nursing staff to persevere through challenging work situations when they have a positive relationship with leadership and are engaged in their workplace.
+It’s much easier for nursing staff to persevere through challenging work situations when they have a positive relationship with their managers and are engaged in their workplace.

 Utilize Flexible Staffing Strategies That Support Your Nurses